Backflow Testing in Pittsburgh, PA

 Commercial properties frequently install devices on fire lines, restaurant equipment, medical systems, and manufacturing processes.
 Mixed-use buildings and multi-family properties may include multiple devices, each with its own testing schedule.

 Pressure changes within the broader municipal system can affect any connected building.
-A water main repair or sudden spike in demand can shift pressure enough to expose weaknesses in aging devices.
+A water main repair or a sudden spike in demand can shift pressure enough to expose weaknesses in aging devices.
 Regular testing identifies those weaknesses before they create larger problems.

 Older buildings in Pittsburgh sometimes include layered plumbing modifications.
 Over decades, owners may have added restrooms, commercial kitchens, or exterior water lines.
 Each change increases the number of potential cross-connections, which represent points where non-potable water could contact clean supply lines during backflow events.
 Routine inspection and testing help reduce that risk.